MaraRinn/WOLF-Tutorial/wiki_page.md

 ![SPH scene showing WOLF infrastructure required to support creation of 2 Material Kits abundance][SPHSCENE2MATKITS]

 If you're familiar with the production chains from MKS you'll see that this WOLF infrastructure is a lot simpler than what is required in MKS, for example each **WOLF MHU-550 Bulk Harvester** is roughly equivalent to a mining ship with a logistics hub attached to the planetary warehouse -- each of those mining ships will be a dozen parts given the need for drills, ore tanks, radiators, power source, probe core and whatever else you normally put on your mining ships.
 That part count can severely bulk out your save file size, and slow your game to a crawl any time you load a production facility into physics range.
-WOLF removes all that complexity from the save file and physics simulation (including the need to visit facilities every so often to update the resource processing chains).
+WOLF removes all that complexity from the save file and physics simulation -- including the need to visit facilities every so often to update the resource processing chains.

 ## Establish KSC Depot